 Hitting a deer with your car can be an unsettling experience and leave you wondering what to do next.
 To help keep yourself and other drivers safe, it’s important to stay calm, get off the road, and follow the tips in this guide.

 If possible, take photos of your vehicle immediately after the accident.
 Try to take photos of the surrounding area as well, including anything you think may be helpful in processing your claim.
+The scene is likely upsetting to look at, but this step is important.

 If the deer didn’t run off after being hit, you may be tempted to check on it.
 But animals are unpredictable—especially when they’re injured or feel threatened.
 Deer can be powerful, and they typically scare easily, so if you get near one after hitting it with your car, it could move abruptly and injure you in the process.